India gender-based violence policy hub

 - violations of the Protection of Children from Sexual Offences Act, 2012

-2002 study of men’s behavior towards their wives
+2002 study of men’s behaviour towards their wives

 Other forms of violence against women and girls which require immediate attention include dowry-related violence and harassment and child marriage.
 Although, in line with the Prohibition of Child Marriage Act (PCMA) of 2006, the legal age for marriage is 18 for women and 21 for men, India has the highest number of child brides in the world.
 According to the Ministry of Women and Child Development, over half of Indian children suffer sexual abuse, but it is clearly far more widespread than is admitted (Human Rights Watch, 2012).